Meeting Summary - 05/02/2025 Residential Demand Response Workshop

 ▶️5 - Adjourn

-APPLICATION OF CENTERPOINT ENERGY HOUSTON ELECTRIC, LLC FOR APPROVAL OF ITS 2026-2028 TRANSMISSION AND DISTRIBUTION SYSTEM RESILIENCY PLAN - (82 filings)
+APPLICATION OF CENTERPOINT ENERGY HOUSTON ELECTRIC, LLC FOR DETERMINATION OF SYSTEM RESTORATION COSTS - (99 filings)